ericnelson1/text-generator/README.md

 * Written on the MEAN stack (MongoDB, ExpressJS, AngularJS, NodeJS)
 * Redis cache for text stats
 * Mongo database for text and stats
-* Development on Linux/Ubuntu, Sublime
+* Development on Linux/Ubuntu, sublime

 #### Npm and Bower packages
 * bootstrap